 Special Alert: D.C.
 Circuit Panel Rejects CFPB's RESPA Interpretation and Alters its Structure in PHH Corp. v.
 CFPB

-Buckley Special AlertClinton R. Rockwell, Jeremiah S. Buckley, Joseph M. Kolar, John P. Kromer, Matthew P. Previn, Jon David D. Langlois, Sasha Leonhardt, Michelle L. Rogers, Brandy A. Hood, Sherry-Maria Safchuk, Steven R. vonBerg, Benjamin B. Klubes, Jeffrey P. Naimon
+Buckley Special AlertClinton R. Rockwell, Jeremiah S. Buckley, Joseph M. Kolar, John P. Kromer, Matthew P. Previn, Jon David D. Langlois, Sasha Leonhardt, Michelle L. Rogers, Sherry-Maria Safchuk, Steven R. vonBerg, Benjamin B. Klubes, Jeffrey P. Naimon

 On October 11, a three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit issued an opinion vacating a $109 million penalty imposed on PHH Corporation under the anti-kickback provisions of the Real Estate Settlement Procedures Act (RESPA), concluding that the CFPB misinterpreted the statute and violated due process by reversing the interpretation of the prior regulator and applying its own interpretation retroactively.
 Furthermore, the panel rejected the CFPB’s contention that no statute of limitations applied to its administrative actions and concluded that RESPA’s three-year statute of limitations applied to any actions brought under RESPA.